 See 48 U.S.C. § 1612(a) (providing that "[t]he District Court of the Virgin Islands shall have exclusive representations were "misleading."
 (See Aug.
 31, 2012 Letter from Joel H. Holt, Esq., to Lori Hendrickson, Assistant United States Attorney (attached as Exhibit "B" hereto)).
-The August 31, somehow evade the "misleading" representations and falsehoods Plaintiff directly and/or indirectly made to the Government and the court in the Federal Court Criminal Action and, on Defendant Fathi Yusuf's and United Corporation's part, somehow enjoin their actions and representations in that federal action.
+The August 31, made to the Government and the court in the Federal Court Criminal Action and, on Defendant Fathi Yusuf's and United Corporation's part, somehow enjoin their actions and representations in that federal action.
 Plaintiff's such tactics are disingenuous and disturbing.